 What is the Best Material for Bath Towels?

 Most towels are made out of cotton, polyester, or some mixture of the two.

 Polyester is not the best option because it’s just plastic.
-It’s a byproduct of the petroleum industry, takes a toll on our environment as a whole, and can include chemicals like bisphenols (BPA, BPS, BPF, etc.) which are toxic to humans.
+It takes a toll on our environment as a whole, and can include chemicals like bisphenols (BPA, BPS, BPF, etc.), which are toxic to humans.
 Not only that, but polyester fibers shed microplastics, which are currently wreaking havoc on our ecosystems and food chains.

 (P.S.
 If you see the word “microfiber” on towels, that usually means it’s made at least in part with polyester or another synthetic.)